-I am told that a better way may be to freeze packets of grain-based product for a few days as soon as you get them home from the supermarket.
-One day I plan to try this, but I haven’t done it yet.
+I was told that a better way may be to freeze packets of grain-based product for a few days as soon as you get them home from the supermarket.
+We tried this and can confirm that it really works.

-Frankly, I think that, if this works, the importers ought to be responsible for doing it before the packages even go on their shelves.
+Frankly, I think that the importers ought to be responsible for freezing the food products before the packages even go on their shelves.
 Of course, that would cost money and effort and consequently eat into profit, so I suppose there is little incentive for them to do it.

-And of course, if freezing the goods for a few days before sale really did work, then supermarket profits would be hit in another way.
+And of course, freezing the goods for a few days before sale would hit supermarket profits in another way.
 Householders wouldn’t be constantly having to throw away and replace infested packages of food, so total sales volumes would drop.